-The purpose of this review is to show how the Group assesses and manages risk and uncertainty and adopts appropriate policies and targets.
-Further details of the Group's business and expected future developments are also set out in the Chairman's Statement on pages 3 and 4 and the Review of Operations on page 5.
+The purpose of this review is to show how the Group assesses and manages risk and uncertainty and adopts appropriate policy targets.
+Further details of the Group's business and expected future developments are also set out in the Chairman's Statement on page 3 and the Review of Operations on pages 4 and 5.